Dal Soon's Spring

 Dal Soon's Spring (Korean: TV소설 꽃 피어라 달순아!) is a 2017 South Korea morning soap opera starring Hong Ah-reum, Yun Da-yeong, Song Won-seok, and Kang Dal-bin.
 It aired on KBS2 from August 14, 2017 on Mondays to Fridays at 09:00 (KST) to 09:45 (KST).

 It is the 43rd TV Novel series (12th in 2010s) of KBS.
 The time setting of this drama is among the earliest compared to the other series, starting years before the Pacific War in the Korean independence movement era.

 Plot

-The story of an amnesiac young woman to become a successful shoemaker while also searching for her identity and get the justice for her father's death.
+The story of a human drama about Dal-soon, who grew up knowing the enemy who killed his father as his father and was abandoned by him due to a tragedy of the times, who unravels the truth of his past and succeeds as a shoemaker..